openmedlab/PathoDuet/README.md

-# [Model/Code] PathoDuet: Foundation Model for Pathological Slide Analysis of H&E and IHC Stains
+# [Model/Code] PathDuet: Foundation Model for Pathological Slide Analysis of H&E and IHC Stains
 <!-- select Model and/or Data and/or Code as needed>
 ### Welcome to OpenMEDLab! 👋